Music Therapy Brisbane | Online & Mobile Services

 What is Music Therapy?

-It is delivered by a university-trained, registered music therapist and is different from music lessons or entertainment; the focus is on therapeutic goals, not musical talent.
-Music therapy is suitable for people of all ages, abilities and backgrounds, regardless of musical skill.
+It is delivered by a university-trained, registered music therapist and is distinct from music lessons or entertainment.
+The focus is therapeutic outcomes, not musical performance or talent.

 What can I expect?

-• Discuss relevant health and music history
+• Discussion of relevant health, developmental and music history

-• Singing, playing instruments (including adaptive instruments)
+• Instrument playing (including adaptive instruments)

-• Improvisation and developmental music games
+• Improvisation

-• Memory recall exercises, audio/video recording
+• Memory recall and reminiscence

 • Movement to music